scalatron/scalatron/Scalatron/doc/markdown/Scalatron APIs.md

 ### Create Version

 Creates a new version on the server from the given source files.
+Creating a version overwrites the source files that are currently in the user's working directory, then generates a new version from them.

 * URL:              /api/users/{user}/versions
 * Method:           POST